fmalina/revisions-blocl/activism/thenewdigitalage.md

 reach these goals and even move beyond them.
 We cannot eliminate inequality or abuse of power, but through technological inclusion we can help transfer power into the hands of individual people and trust that they will take it from there.
-It won’t be easy, but it will be worth it.
+It won't be easy, but it will be worth it.